-State laws, regulations and policies referenced in the specific the Medicaid agency or the operating agency (if applicable).
+State laws, regulations and policies referenced in the specific cation are readily available to CMS upon request through

+the Medicaid agency or the operating agency (if applicable).

+Service Type:

-Service Type: Other Service
+Other Service

-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+As provided in 42 CFR §440.180(b)(9), the State requests the ne authority to provide the following additional service not

+specified in statute.

 Service Title:

 Assistive Technology and Services

 HCBS Taxonomy:

 Category 1: Sub-Category 1:

 14 Equipment, Technology, and Modifications 14031 equipment and technology

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

 Service Definition (Scope):

 Category 4: Sub-Category 4: